bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # system folder : folder

 Windows systems, returns the 32 bit "System32" folder. eg: C:\Windows\System32 or C:\Windows\SysWow64.
-Platforms other than Windows this is a synonym for &lt;root folder&gt;
+Platforms other than Windows this is a synonym for &lt;root folder&gt;.

 # system group : security account